Policies

 If a student is placed on Suspension by the WPI Registrar’s Office, they must first appeal to the University Registrar and follow the appropriate suspension guidelines.
 If a student is allowed to return to WPI, they may petition to receive their WPI funding by completing the Satisfactory Academic Progress (SAP) Financial Aid Appeal Form and submitting it by the deadlines listed on the form.

-If a student is placed on Academic Probation or Suspension by the WPI Registrar's Office, they are no longer eligible for any WPI funding, including merit-based or need-based scholarships or WPI loans.
+If a student is placed on Academic Probation or Suspension by the WPI Registrar's Office, they are no longer eligible for any WPI funding, including merit-based scholarships, need-based grants/scholarships, or WPI loans.
+The Office of Financial Aid reviews academic standings for financial aid purposes at the end of D-term for the following year.

 See the Financial Aid FAQ page for information about WPI’s no record (NR) option.